microsoft/language-server-protocol/protocol.md

 The language server protocol defines a set of JSON-RPC request, response and notification messages which are exchanged using the above base protocol.
 This section starts describing the basic JSON structures used in the protocol.
 The document uses TypeScript interfaces to describe these.
 Based on the basic JSON structures, the actual requests with their responses and the notifications are described.

+The protocol currently assumes that one server serves one tool.
+There is currentlz now support in the protocol to share one server between different tools.
+Such a sharing would require additional protocol to either lock a document to support concurrent editing.

 ### Basic JSON Structures

 #### Position